Data Shapley in One Training Run: Introduction

-However, Data Shapley, i.e., the application of the Shapley value to attribute training data's contribution, has been limited to very small-scale models.
-Existing methods~\cite{ghorbani2019data,jia2019efficient} to estimate the Shapley value require retraining the model numerous times using different subsets of data to evaluate the contribution of each data source, making them computationally infeasible for foundation models.
-While past literature \cite{jia2019efficient, wang2023threshold, wang2024efficient} has adopted proxy models in place of the original model to make Data Shapley calculation more efficient, they analyze the data's contribution towards a different learning process, which may not reflect the data's actual contribution to the target model.
-On the other hand, retraining-based methods suffer from a conceptual issue often overlooked in the literature: they do not differentiate between models produced by the same stochastic learning algorithm, and only measure the average contribution to the learning algorithm.
-This limitation prevents targeted attribution for a specific model obtained from a single training run, which is often of practical interest.
+\textbf{Original Data Shapley definition faces computational \& conceptual limitation.} However, Data Shapley, i.e., the application of the Shapley value in data attribution, has been limited to very small-scale models.
+Existing methods \citep{ghorbani2019data} to estimate the Shapley value require retraining the model numerous times using different subsets of data to evaluate the contribution of each data source, making them computationally infeasible for foundation models.
+On the other hand, retraining-based methods suffer from a conceptual issue often overlooked in the literature: \textbf{they assess data contribution for a general learning algorithm rather than a particular model.} While one might interpret the former as an approximation of the latter, these two quantities can be quite different in practice, especially when the learning algorithm is randomized and sensitive to factors like random initialization and training data order.
+In many real-life scenarios, however, the primary interest lies in understanding data contribution to the specific model being trained and deployed.

 This paper introduces \emph{In-Run Data Shapley}, a novel approach that makes fair data attribution applicable to large-scale foundation models.
-Unlike previous methods, In-Run Data Shapley quantifies the contribution of each data source to the specific target model of interest.
+Unlike retraining-based Data Shapley, In-Run Data Shapley quantifies the contribution of each data source to \emph{the specific target model of interest}.